byjg/php-webrequest/README.md

 # Helper Classes

-The WebRequest package have some Helper classes to create Request instances for some use cases.
+The WebRequest package has Helper classes to make it easy to create Request instances for some use cases.

 ## Passing a string payload (JSON)